 Toyota Prius Plug-in Review

-The 2013 Toyota Prius Plug-in ranks 18 out of 20 Affordable Midsize Cars.
-This ranking is based on our analysis of 8 published reviews and test drives of the Toyota Prius Plug-in, and our analysis of reliability and safety data.
+The 2013 Toyota Prius Plug-in ranks 19 out of 22 Affordable Midsize Cars.
+This ranking is based on our analysis of published reviews and test drives of the Toyota Prius Plug-in, as well as reliability and safety data.

 The 2013 Toyota Prius Plug-in is ranked: